 — Dan Abramov (@dan_abramov) February 22, 2020

-In fact, the long term plan for Dan Abramov’s JavaScript emails is to become “The Crash Bandicoot of JavaScript courses.”
+In fact, the long-term plan for Dan Abramov’s JavaScript emails is to become “The Crash Bandicoot of JavaScript courses.”
 A prime example of a game as developer education is TwilioQuest, the 8-bit-inspired program from Twilio.

-Once a web-based experience, Twilio went desktop in 2019 with a cross-platform downloadable game.
-Developers (and aspiring devs) can complete missions while learning about languages, Twilio products, and more.
+Though the company spun it out as a non-Twilio, open source project, it had several iterations inside the company.
+Originally a web-based experience, TwilioQuest went desktop in 2019 with a cross-platform downloadable game.
+Developers (and aspiring devs) completed missions while learning about languages, Twilio products, and more.

 Code Editor with Embedded Screencast

 The goal of most tutorials is for developers to follow along with each step, learning as they go.
 They will retain more of the information if they try it themselves.
-The team at Scrimba make that easy with an in-browser code editor that includes embedded audio and video to complete the screencast experience.
+The team at Scrimba makes that easy with an in-browser code editor that includes embedded audio and video to complete the screencast experience.

 In addition to watching an instructor type out code, developers can edit and run the Scrimba tutorial code right in the browser.
+Anyone can create their own “Scrims,” where you include the files, code, and context that developers will need to finish your tutorial.

 Courses with Short, Punchy Screencasts